Jesparzarom/Flask-Deta/docs/index.md

 > We'd like to inform you that not all DetaSpace functionalities are currently integrated, both in Drive and Base.
 However, we are working on gradually incorporating them to create a robust integration package between Flask and DetaSpace.
 Our aim is to enhance your development experience by leveraging the full potential of this integration.

+- [x] To learn more about DetaSpace visit the [DetaSpace documentation](https://deta.space/docs/en/).
+- [x] To learn more about Flask visit the [Flask documentation](https://flask.palletsprojects.com/en/2.3.x/).

 <!----------------------------USER GUIDE----------------------------------->
 ## User Guide